 This is because:

-- All medication has side effects – but not everyone gets them, and each person is affected differently
+- All medications have side effects – but not everyone gets them, and each person is affected differently.

 You may need to try a few medications and different dosages before you find one that is right for you.

 Different people have different ways of deciding whether a medication is right for them.

 - Some like to do what their doctor tells them without question.

 - Some like to ask their doctor lots of questions about the possible benefits and side effects.

 - Some like to research the medication, either by looking at the information in the box or by visiting websites like this one.

 Other things about benefits and side effects